HopLee6/SSPVS-PyTorch/README.md

 ### Self-supervised Pretraining
-Run the following command to train the model:
+Run the following command in `ssl/` to train the self-supervised model:

 ```
-$ cd ssl
 $ CUDA_VISIBLE_DEVICES=0,1 python main_ssl.py --config ssl.yaml
 ```
 The trained model is saved in `ssl/results/SSL/checkpoints`.